Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Benchmarking Parametric Optimisation on Complex Analytical Functions

 In high-dimensional Rosenbrock, \HYGO and CMA-ES again show strong late-stage convergence, with GA falling behind for most of the optimisation horizon.
+The median performance of DE and PSO is competitive with GA but significantly worse than the best median achieved by \HYGO or CMA-ES due to their less effective exploration mechanisms compared to the mutation operation.
 The challenge of approximating a high-dimensional gradient is also appreciated in the 25D Rosenbrock function, where the CMA-ES algorithm performs worse than GA in intermediate evaluation numbers.
 However, path exploitation enables the CMA-ES to achieve performance metrics similar to \HYGO's in later stages, where the geometry is very shallow.
+Similarly, the more simple history-based adaptation of L-SHADE enables it to avoid the vanishing gradient phenomenon that likely slows \HYGO in the latter stages, outperforming all algorithms in this function.

-Overall, these results demonstrate that high-dimensional settings increase the relative value of effective local exploitation once regions of interest are identified, explaining the superior or comparable performance of hybrid strategies and CMA-ES versus GA alone.
+Overall, these results demonstrate that high-dimensional settings increase the relative value of effective local exploitation once regions of interest are identified, explaining the superior or comparable performance of \HYGO against established methods, including DE, CMA-ES, and PSO algorithms.
 Notably, \HYGO consistently delivers a robust trade-off between exploration and exploitation, yielding competitive or superior convergence profiles as dimensionality increases.
-In low-dimensional scenarios, algorithmic strengths depend more critically on landscape structure: GA excels in rugged, global landscapes, while \HYGO and CMA-ES dominate where gradient exploitation is possible.
+The primary strength of \HYGO lies in its topological robustness, providing consistent and reliable performance across a wide array of objective function landscapes and complex search spaces.
+While L-SHADE is recognised as a sophisticated, advanced metaheuristic capable of high performance, it demonstrates notable sensitivity in high-dimensional, non-convex scenarios, as for the Rastrigin benchmark.